eswong610/user-guide-docs/docs/expressconnect.md

 ![fileorder](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/fileorder.png?raw=true)

-Step 2 - Start up your node package manager for your dependencies with `npm init`.
+Step 2 - Start up your node package manager for your dependencies with `npm init`on the terminal in your project directory.

 Step 3 - Install mongoose and expressJS with `npm install express mongoose` to access both these packages.